Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Application to global sea-surface temperature data

-For point estimation, we use a single GNN-based neural Bayes estimator trained under the mean-absolute-error loss.
-For uncertainty quantification, we obtain credible intervals by approximating the 0.025 and 0.975 marginal posterior quantiles jointly using a single GNN-based neural Bayes estimator, as described in Section~\ref{sec:UQ}.
+For point estimation we use a single GNN-based neural Bayes estimator trained under the mean-absolute-error loss.
+For uncertainty quantification we obtain credible intervals by approximating the marginal posterior 0.025- and 0.975-quantiles jointly using a single GNN-based neural Bayes estimator, as described in Section~\ref{sec:UQ}.
 We use the same architectures described in Section~\ref{sec:SimulationIntro}.
-We validate our trained estimators using the approach taken in Section~\ref{sec:simulationstudies}; see Figure~\reffsupp{fig:GPSigmaVaried}.
-Since the amount of data available varies between cell clusters, we train our estimator using simulated spatial data sets with variable sample sizes; each set of spatial configurations, $\vec{S}$, used to construct the training data are sampled from a Matérn cluster process (see Figure~\ref{fig:spatialpatterns}) on the unit square, with the expected number of sampled points varying between $n = 30$ and $n = 2000$.
-To estimate the parameters in cell clusters with a higher number of observed locations, we make use of the estimator’s ability to extrapolate to larger values of $n$ than those used during training (a property illustrated and discussed in Section~\reffsupp{sec:experiment:variablesamplesizes}).
-Note that we could train our estimator with a prior distribution on $n$ based on the distribution of sample sizes in our data set, shown in Figure~\ref{fig:SST:clustering}; however, we choose not to do so since we prefer to illustrate the use of a single, broadly-applicable GNN-based neural Bayes estimator, rather than one tailored specifically to this data set.
-Since we train our estimator using spatial locations sampled within the unit square, our estimator is calibrated for distances within $[0, \sqrt{2}]$.
-Therefore, as a pre-processing step, we scale the distances within each cell cluster to be within this range, where the distance measure is the chordal distance, and the estimated range parameter is then similarly scaled back for interpretation after it is estimated.
-Note that use of the chordal distance is justified by the small size of the cells: it is reasonable to model the Earth's surface as approximately flat within the cell clusters.
-We assume our parameters are independent a priori with marginal priors \mbox{$\rho \sim \Unif{0.05}{0.60}$}, \mbox{$\sigma \sim \Unif{0.1}{3.0}$}, and \mbox{$\tau \sim \Unif{0.1}{1.0}$}.
-The total training time for our point and credible-interval estimators is about 4 hours.
+Since the amount of available data varies between cell clusters, we train our estimator using simulated spatial data sets with variable sample size; each set of spatial locations, $S$, used to construct the training data, is sampled from a Matérn cluster process (recall Figure~\ref{fig:spatialpatterns}) on the unit square, with the expected number of sampled points varying between $n = 30$ and $n = 2000$.
+To estimate the parameters in cell clusters with a higher number of observed locations, we make use of the estimator’s ability to extrapolate to values of $n$ larger than those used during training (a property illustrated and discussed in Section~\reffsupp{sec:experiment:variablesamplesizes}).
+Note that we could train our estimator with a distribution on $n$ based on the distribution of sample sizes in our data set, shown in Figure~\reff{fig:SST:clustering}; however, we choose not to do so since we prefer to illustrate the use of a single, broadly-applicable GNN-based neural Bayes estimator, rather than one tailored specifically to this data set.
+Since we train our estimator using spatial locations sampled within the unit square, our estimator is calibrated for distances in $[0, \sqrt{2}]$.
+Therefore, as a pre-processing step, we scale the (chordal) distances within each cell cluster to be within this range; the estimated range parameter is then scaled back for interpretation.
+The use of chordal distance is justified by the small size of the cells: it is reasonable to model the Earth's surface as flat within the cell clusters.
+In this application, since we train our neural networks once and apply the resulting point and quantile estimators to data with widely varying dependence structures, it is important that a vague prior is used.
+Here, we assume that our parameters are independent a priori with marginal priors \mbox{$\rho \sim \Unif{0.05}{0.60}$}, \mbox{$\sigma \sim \Unif{0}{3}$}, and \mbox{$\sigma_\epsilon \sim \Unif{0}{1}$}.
+The total training time is about 4 hours.
+We assess our trained estimators using the simulation-based (empirical) approach from Section~\ref{sec:simulationstudies}; see Figure~\reffsupp{fig:GPSigmaVaried}.
+Our neural credible intervals for $\rho$, $\sigma$, and $\sigma_\epsilon$ were found to have empirical coverages of 95.2\%, 94.1\%, and 95.1\%, respectively, which are close to the nominal value of 95\%.